cwibach/afinal-cwibach-MSCI240/README.md

 ## How to clone and run code/tests from eclipse

+### 0. Pre-requisites:

+For this to work properly, eclipse should be used.
+This may work with other code editors; however, these instructions are intended for use with eclipse.

+As well, Junit 4 must be installed and ready to use in eclipse.
+The test cases use Junit 4, and it must exist for them to run properly.

 ### 1. Cloning the git repository:

 To clone the git repository, go to